VisitorsCoverage logo

 • Make sure your credit card travel insurance policy has the right coverage for the adventures you plan during your trip overseas.

-Credit Card Travel Protection: Most Common Limitations
+Credit Card Travel Insurance: Most Common Limitations

-Gold credit card insurance is usually only valid for three months and cannot be extended, unlike international health insurance policies.
 If you change your itinerary to extend the stay beyond a fixed period, your credit card travel insurance coverage would immediately cease.
 Likewise, credit card travel insurance:

 • Is limited and offers low maximum coverage limit which is usually $10,000 or less